QuantEcon/lecture-python-intro/lectures/eigen_I.md

 ## Overview

-Eigenvalues and eigenvectors are an advanced topic in linear and matrix algebra.
+Eigenvalues and eigenvectors are a relatively advanced topic in linear algebra.

 At the same time, these concepts are extremely useful for